anastassiavybornova/knudepunkter/docs/HOWTO_windows.md

 On this GitHub repository page, click on the `Code` button (in the upper right), then `Download ZIP` to download the entire repository to your local machine.
 Unzip the downloaded folder `knudepunkter`.
 This will be the main folder for the entire workflow.

 <p align="center"><img alt="Download the knudepunkter folder" src="/docs/screenshots/github.png" width=80%></p>

+**Note:** If you already work with the Git command line extension and prefer to clone the repository instead of downloading it, you need to have [`git-lfs`](https://git-lfs.com) installed on your machine before cloning.

 ***